 Arthur W. Juliani, PhD

-My graduate research focused on human navigation and computational models of the brain systems which support it.
-I used a combination of behavioral experiments and novel computational modeling to develop a deep learning inspired model of the hippocampal place cell system.
+My graduate research at the University of Oregon focused on human navigation and computational models of the brain systems which support it.
+I used a combination of behavioral experiments and computational modeling to develop a deep learning inspired model of the hippocampal place cell system.

 latest posts